Hoyasumii/avengers-endgame/README.md

 TONY STARK: Yep.
 We're all kinds of stubborn.

 THANOS (2014): I'm thankful.
 Because now, I know what I must do. [stands up] I will shred this universe down to its last atom.
 [Thanos (2014) puts on his helmet] And then– With the stones you've collected for me, create a new one.
 Teeming with life, but knows not what it has lost but only what it has been given.
-[Thor lights h
+[Thor lights hi